jsanders108/ClaudeAI-survey-analysis/README.md

 ### 2. AI-Powered Analysis

-Raw data was uploaded to Claude 3.5 Sonnet with the following prompt to create banner tables and perform chi-square analysis:
+I uploaded raw data to Claude 3.5 Sonnet with the following prompt to create banner tables and perform chi-square analysis:

 ```
 I have uploaded a raw data file that contains results from a survey about cryptocurrencies.
 I would like you to create market research banner tables for this information.
 Specifically, for the first 5 questions in the survey, I would like along the y-axis the percentage of respondents who selected each answer choice.
 At the top, along the y-axis, should be the answer choices for each of the demographic questions.
 Please output a nicely formatted set of banner tables.
 I don't want any analysis.
 Just the formatted data.